alexp90/simple-payments-engine/README.md

 Here's the list of the next things to do:
 - adding tests in the missing places.
 I've implemented just one integration test that processes a CSV with all the cases in [process_from_csv_use_case_test](src/use_case/process_from_csv_use_case/process_from_csv_use_case_test.rs).
   Coverage is already quite high (tarpaulin reports *90.73%*) covering all the important cases. <br>
   Still, I'd like to cover the generic [payments_engine](src/domain/payments_engine.rs) with extensive integration tests, so that in the future the specific processors (like the csv_payments_engine) can be unit tested with the payments_engine mocked out.
-Again, right now the coverage is high enough to be happy.
 This also opens up another discussion point: testing pyramid or diamond testing?

 - improve logging: right now it just focuses on errors for debugging.
 Having some `info` log would improve observability.